somerandomdev49/microl/README.md

 ### TODO:
 * parse operators other than `+` and `*` (simple to fix, but im lazy).
-* add if and lops
+* add if and loops
 * change from `double` to some kind of `obj_t` for the interpreter.
 * add strings.